vrsource/vrsource-tslint-rules/README.md

 ## Development steps

-The run_tests.sh script will run the tests locally.
+The command `npm run test` will run tests locally.

 To add a new rule:
   - Add the rule's .ts file to the /rules directory